Security, governance, and compliance for Azure VMware Solution

 Limits on permanent access: Azure VMware Solution uses the Contributor role in the Azure resource group that hosts the Azure VMware Solution private cloud.
 Limit permanent access to prevent intentional or unintentional contributor rights abuse.
 Use a privileged account management solution to audit and limit the time usage of highly privileged accounts.

-Create an Azure Active Directory (Azure AD) privileged access group within Azure Privileged Identity Management (PIM) to manage Azure AD user and service principal accounts.
+Create a Microsoft Entra ID privileged access group within Azure Privileged Identity Management (PIM) to manage Microsoft Entra user and service principal accounts.
 Use this group to create and manage the Azure VMware Solution cluster with time-bound, justification-based access.
 For more information, see Assign eligible owners and members for privileged access groups.

-Use Azure AD PIM audit history reports for Azure VMware Solution administrative activities, operations, and assignments.
+Use Microsoft Entra PIM audit history reports for Azure VMware Solution administrative activities, operations, and assignments.
 You can archive the reports in Azure Storage for long-term audit retention needs.
 For more information, see View audit report for privileged access group assignments in Privileged Identity Management (PIM).

 Centralized identity management: Azure VMware Solution provides cloud administrator and network administrator credentials for configuring the VMware private cloud environment.
 These administrative accounts are visible to all contributors that have role-based access control (RBAC) access to Azure VMware Solution.